krishnakadiyala/NPAcourse/labs/Lab_22_1_requests_eAPI.md

 Here is an example of a working script:

-> There is no need to parameterize the command being sent or use functions, but this should give you a good idea how to start coding, and adding modularity, as you re-factor and optimize.
+> There is no need to parameterize the command being sent or use functions, but this should give you a good idea on how to start coding, and adding modularity, as you re-factor and optimize.
 Even the script below could be modularized more.
 Remember, this is just for learning purposes.

 ```python
 import requests